-- recognise some of the key signs and symptoms of cancer - make healthy changes to reduce your risk of cancer
+- recognise the signs and symptoms of cancer - make lifestyle changes to reduce your risk of cancer

-Further information is available at www.cruk.org/spot-cancer-early-NI
+Further information is available at www.becancerawareni.info

 Get checked early

 You should see your GP if you experience any of the symptoms in this booklet, or any other unusual symptoms.
 Although it's unlikely to be cancer, it's important to speak to a GP so they can investigate.
 Finding cancer early means it's easier to treat.